krasserm/bot-with-plan/README.md

-## Open LLM agents with schema-based generation of function calls
+## Open LLM agents with schema-guided generation of function calls

 LLM agents use large language models (LLMs) to decide which tools to use for interacting with their environment during multi-step task solving.
 Tool usage is done via function calling.
 The LLM is